jooby-dev/jooby-docs/docs/types.md

 ## Channel values

 It's a sequence of [extended values](#extended-value) to store channel values.
-Each value usually is `32-bit` integer.
+Each value usually is up to `32-bit` integer.

 ### Examples